tuokri/UnrealScript-FCrypto/README.md

 implementation, so reading BearSSL documentation on big integer design is necessary if you plan on using this feature.

+#### Implementation Notes

+UnrealScript only has 32-bit integers, whereas BearSSL i15 big integers use uint16_t* as the underlying type.
+This UScript implementation is therefore essentially wasting half of the memory space.
+This should however be negligible for any modern system running UE3 games or servers.
+The integers can also still be encoded into a a byte array format that does not waste memory.

 ### Key Exchange

 #### ECDH